Woven picots make wonderful

 Have you tried woven picots yet?
 They make wonderful, dimensional leaves.
 You can vary their size and shape to suit the project you are embroidering.

-I have stitched my sample on Aida, but you can use any embroidery fabric.
-In the photograph above I used a firm linen cloth.
-The woven picot leaves add more dimension to the lazy daisy stitch strawberry.
+This sample is part of a crazy quilt block, but you can use any embroidery fabric.
+I've used firm linen cloth in the example above.
+The woven picot leaves add dimension to the lazy daisy stitch strawberry.

 Woven Picots - Step 1